 About the Survey

-THIS SURVEY – which was created by members of the Southeast Gainesville community themselves – seeks to identify the assets and ideas of people in the community that can be part of the solution to improve food access.
-THE SURVEY is currently open to those who want to participate.
-It can be taken independently online, or as an interview with a member of the Grace Grows project team.
-If you would like to be interviewed by a team member, please contact firstname.lastname@example.org.
-They can schedule a time that works for you via Zoom, phone call, or in person.
+THIS SURVEY—created by members of the Southeast Gainesville community—seeks to identify the assets and ideas of people in the community that can be part of the solution to improve food access.
+It is currently open to Southeast Gainesville stakeholders who want to participate.
+People can take the survey independently online or as an interview with a member of the Grace Grows project team.
+Please contact email@example.com if you would like a team member to interview you.
+Then they can schedule a time that works for you via Zoom, phone call, or in person.